simple-integrated-marketing/my-entries-module/README.md

     'bootstrap' => ['my-entries-module'],
 ];
 ```
-You'll also need to make sure that you add the following to your project's `composer.json` file so that Composer can find your module:
+You'll also need to make sure that you add the following to your project's `composer.json` file so that Composer can find your module. `modules/myentriesmodule/src/` will be the path of the module source:

     "autoload": {
         "psr-4": {